m0bilesecurity/RMS-Runtime-Mobile-Security/README.md

 5. Start enjoying RMS 📱🔥

 ## Notes and possibile issues
+1. In case of issues with the npm package installed as a global cli app, please try the local installation ([development mode](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security#development-mode))
-1. In case of issues with your favorite Browser (e.g. logs not printed in the web console), please use <b>Google Chrome</b> (fully supported)
+2. In case of issues with your favorite Browser (e.g. logs not printed in the web console), please use <b>Google Chrome</b> (fully supported)
-2. If <b>RMS is not able to detect your device</b>, please perform the following checks:
+3. If <b>RMS is not able to detect your device</b>, please perform the following checks:
     * double check if frida-server is up and running on the target device.
 Instructions are here: [prerequisites](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security#prerequisites)
     / [quick smoke-test](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security#quick-smoke-test)
     * RMS must be started **after** frida-server